 But how much credit is justly due Jefferson for composing the Declaration?
 How original and how complete was his authorship of this document?
 Did he create or invent it, or did he copy, recall, or borrow in good part?

 Jefferson’s role as the author of the Declaration seems securely established and likely to endure.
 However, there is little or nothing in the Declaration in concept or language that had not been previously written by Spanish and Italian Jesuits of the seventeenth century, John Morin Scott (17307-1784) of New York, James Otis (1725-1783) of Massachusetts, Filippo Mazzei (1730-1816) of Italy and Virginia, Richard Bland (1710-1776) of Virginia, Thomas Paine (1737-1809) of England and Pennsylvania, and George Mason (1725-1792) of Virginia.
 What is more, Jefferson was most probably familiar with all of these prior writings with the possible exception of the polemical pieces by Scott that were broadcast at the time of the Stamp Tax controversy in 1765.
-Jefferson himself has been candid enough to write in later years in a letter of May 8, 1825, to Henry Lee: “I did not consider it as any part of my charge to invent new ideas altogether and to offer no sentiment which had ever been expressed before.”
+Jefferson himself has been candid enough to write in later years in a letter to James Madison dated Aug.
+30, 1823: “I did not consider it as any part of my charge to invent new ideas altogether and to offer no sentiment which had ever been expressed before.”

 A Necessary Connection